Home

 Snoa

-The basic steps of snoa are very simple, but the dance requires good dancing techniques.
+The dance characteristics of the snoa is smooth and gliding, or slightly springy.
+The basic steps of snoa are very simple, but the dance requires good dancing techniques to feel comfortable.
 The basic dance does not contain any variants.

 The basic steps in snoa just contains walking steps side by side, and steps forwards and backwards when turning.